BacholarSoftwareDevelopment/si_eksamens_project/README.md

 <img src="./images/message_transmission.png" style="float: center; height: 60%; width: 60%;" />

-<i style="font-size:15px;">On this diagram we wanted to show how a message travels between kafka from one application to the other </i>
+<i style="font-size:15px;">On this diagram we wanted to show how a message travels between two applications and Kafka </i>

 ---